Rashmi0206/Data-Modeling-and-Business-Analysis/README.md

 ## Solution:

-I have ingested the 3 data files and processed the data in Part 1 of [data processing and sql queries](https://github.com/Rashmi0206/Data-Modeling-and-Business-Analysis/blob/main/Data%20processing%20and%20Sql%20Queries.ipynb) notebook.
+I have ingested the 3 data files and processed the data in part 1 of [data processing and sql queries](https://github.com/Rashmi0206/Data-Modeling-and-Business-Analysis/blob/main/Data%20processing%20and%20Sql%20Queries.ipynb) notebook.

 Based on the data dictionary provided and the structure of the files, I have created 4 tables that can be joined based on below ER diagram.